UK FTSE rises as data, Shire deal underpin optimism

 “It could be up to three years before one can say definitely the price they paid was justified.
 It’s what we expected and we’re comfortable with it.”

-Curbing gains on the FTSE was insurer RSA, which slumped 10.6 percent in volume nearly nine times the average after it suspended three senior executives at its Irish unit and commissioned a review of its reporting processes and controls. .
-(Additional reporting by Toni Vorobyova; Editing by Ruth Pitchford)
+Curbing gains on the FTSE was insurer RSA (RSA.L), which slumped 10.5 percent in volume nearly ten times the average after it suspended three senior executives at its Irish unit and commissioned a review of its reporting processes and controls.